mjfos2r/gcp-cloud-docs/compute/setup_jupyter_hub.md

     ```

 7. groovy, now let's configure our config. open it in a text editor and update the following settings.

-    We need to set the IP, port, and also make sure the memlimit is unrestricted.
+    We need to set the IP and port!
     We also are going to change our port to the default used by `vm.sh` which is `8888`.
     We're also going to need to add approved users.
     Find the list of users with the following commands: